20 products under $20 to help organize your closet | CNN Underscored

 Hmdivor Clear Acrylic Shelf Dividers, 4-Pack ($16.99, originally $17.99; amazon.com)

 “These shelf dividers are amazing for keeping the items you aren’t hanging looking nice and tidy,” because the clear acrylic style creates a boutique-like look, Rush says.
-“Folding and stacking things like bulky sweaters and jeans will free up a significant amount of hanging space, while still making them easy to access.”
+“Folding and stacking things like bulky sweaters and jeans will free up a significant amount of hanging space while still making them easy to access.”
 She also loves them for handbag and clutch organization.

-Whitmor 5 Section Closet Organizer ($10.99; amazon.com)
+Whitmor 5-Section Closet Organizer ($10.99; amazon.com)

 Driskill picked this set of fabric hanging shelves because they are so incredibly versatile.
 “Use it in any closet to organize shoes, sweaters, stuffed animals, tools, workout gear, anything!” she says.
-The metal frame lends structure, and the fabric construction allows for some flexibility in storing oddly-shaped items.
+The metal frame lends structure, and the fabric construction allows for some flexibility in storing oddly shaped items.

 Room Essentials 3-Drawer Cart ($12; target.com)

-This lightweight plastic 3-drawer unit is super versatile, especially if drawer space is limited in your home.
+This lightweight plastic three-drawer unit is super versatile, especially if drawer space is limited in your home.
 Use it to store smaller items of clothing like socks, underwear and PJs, or for organizing small accessories like belts, scarves, hats, gloves and so on.
 The clear drawers allow you to see what’s inside, so your things won’t be forgotten about while they’re in storage.

 Weiai Clear Acrylic Floating Shelves, 3-Pack ($18.98; amazon.com)

-Rush suggests using all available vertical space in a closet, and picked these floating shelves because, “they are perfect for storing accessories such as belts (roll them up like a coiled snake) and sunglasses.
+Rush suggests using all available vertical space in a closet, and picked these floating shelves because “they are perfect for storing accessories such as belts (roll them up like a coiled snake) and sunglasses.
 I love that they’re acrylic so you can see each item, and therefore will be more likely to wear and use them.”

 You’ve probably never thought about putting a trash can in a closet, but this slim wastepaper basket can be a great organizer.
 Use it to stash oddly shaped items that might otherwise end up on the floor of the closet, or in a hard-to-reach back corner, like exercise mats, umbrellas or rolls of wrapping paper, so you can easily find and grab them when you need them.